What is due diligence?

 What do we need from our clients?

-As part of the client take-on process, we need to follow our due diligence procedures.
-We’ll need to establish how you will pay for your legal services and the staff member you’re dealing with will ask you for certain documents.
+As part of the onboarding process, we need to follow our due diligence procedures.
+We’ll need to establish how you will pay for your legal services.
+The staff member you’re dealing with will ask you for certain documents.
 The documents requested will include some or all of the following:

-- Passport, driver’s license or government-issued identity card such as a bus pass – evidence of your identity in the form of photographic I.D will be required.
+- Passport, driver’s license or government-issued photographic ID such as a bus pass.

 - Utility bill (e.g. gas, electric, phone bill), bank statement or rates bill – you will be asked to produce evidence of your residential address dated within the last 6 months.
 Please note that we cannot accept mobile phone bills, e-statements or e-bills, Care Of or PO Box addresses.